This program is taught in English

 - Economics of information security – The Security Balanced Scorecard.

-In this module participants will learn how to develop a professional information security management system for their organization.
-It includes identifying all the relevant information risks, achieving management approval to launch the security initiative and monitoring it through a project based approach.
-You will learn how to build and execute a short, mid and long term information security program.
+In this module participants will learn how to build and to execute a short, mid and long-term information security program.
+Participants will learn how to develop a professional information security management system for their organization.
+The curriculum includes identifying all the relevant information risks, achieving management approval to launch the security initiative and monitoring the results through a project based approach.

-- How to develop and promote Security Awareness;
+- How to develop and promote Security Awareness within your organization;

 - Information Security Governance: organization, management, responsibilities, reporting;